 Disclaimer: Harry Potter belongs to J.K.
 Rowlings, I am merely playing in her universe

-Ginny Weasley stumbled her way down to the Dining Chamber, her best friend Aimée Fournier was waiting at their usual table.
+Ginny Weasley stumbled her way down to the Dining Chamber where her best friend Aimée Fournier was waiting at their usual table.

 "Bon jour m'amie, you're late.
 I didn't think you would make it down to breakfast."

 Ginny smiled.
 "I didn't think I would make it either.
 I just couldn't wake up this morning."

 Ginny grabbed some toast, fruit, and yogurt from the table.
 "I am so glad that exams are over.
 Can you believe that at Hogwarts, they take their O.W.L.s at the end of their fifth year?
 I'm so glad we have another year before our exams."

 Ginny and Aimée were finishing their fifth year at Beauxbatons Academy of Magic.
 Ginny loved Beauxbatons.
 She had been taught at home for her first year, but then she was offered a scholarship to attend the prestigious French school.
 It had been a little intimidating at first.
 She'd never been away from home before, she couldn't speak any French, and she had missed her brothers; but now she couldn't imagine anything different.
 She and Aimée had become great friends.

 Aimée laughed.
 "I agree, I can't imagine taking such important exams right now either."

 The girls looked up as the morning owls came flying into the chamber.
 Ginny smiled as she saw her family's owl, Aston, flying towards her.
 Aston skidded to a stop in front of her and Ginny removed the letter from his leg.
 She offered the bird some juice and croissant before looking at the letter, it was from her mother.